mook-as/kubecf-docs/content/en/docs/Deployment/kubernetes-deploy.md

 ### Access

-Run the following commands to access the cluster after the cf-operator and KubeCF has completed sucessfuly the deployment and all pods are up & running correctly
+Run the following commands to access the cluster after the cf-operator and KubeCF has completed sucessfully the deployment and all pods are up and running correctly

 ```shell
 cf api --skip-ssl-validation "https://api.<domain>"